-Turn to Design Master Electrical to meet your complete electrical design and drafting needs.
+Turn to Design Master Electrical to meet your complete electrical design and drafting solution.
 It calculates the fault current and voltage drop in your project.

 Design Master Electrical for AutoCAD uses the same panels and transformers you create for a project’s one-line diagram, and panel load calculations, to calculate fault current and voltage drop.
 Schedules display the calculated fault current and voltage drop on your drawing.